defold/doc/docs/en/manuals/project-settings.md

 #### Fixed Update Frequency
 The update frequency of the `fixed_update(self, dt)` lifecycle function.
 In Hertz.
 60 by default.

+#### Max Time Step
+If the time step becomes too large during a single frame, it will be capped to this max value.
+Seconds.
+0.5 by default.

 ---

 ### Display